 Onalaska is a very small city located in the state of Texas.
 With a population of 1,764 people and two constituent neighborhoods, Onalaska is the 658th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Onalaska is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Onalaska is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Onalaska who work in sales jobs (19.66%), teaching (8.99%), and law enforcement and fire fighting (8.80%).
+Overall, Onalaska is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Onalaska who work in law enforcement and fire fighting (10.54%), sales jobs (9.84%), and office and administrative support (9.31%).

-As is often the case in a small city, Onalaska doesn't have a public transportation system that people use for their commute.
+Onalaska is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Onalaska in 2010 was $21,897, which is middle income relative to Texas and the nation.
-This equates to an annual income of $87,588 for a family of four.
+The per capita income in Onalaska in 2010 was $19,471, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $77,884 for a family of four.
 However, Onalaska contains both very wealthy and poor people as well.
-Onalaska also has one of the higher rates of people living in poverty in the nation, with 36.16% of its population below the federal poverty line.
+Onalaska also has one of the higher rates of people living in poverty in the nation, with 33.18% of its population below the federal poverty line.

 The most common language spoken in Onalaska is English.
 Other important languages spoken here include Spanish and Persian.